mhristov-22180126/BizSecureDemo_22180126/README.md

 ## Description
 Hello,
-This repository demonstrates my work on the first four tasks from the seminars.
-As can be seen, all the commented issues (IDOR, XSS and Brute force attack) are now resolved.
+This repository demonstrates my work on the first five tasks from the seminars.
+As can be seen, all the commented issues (IDOR, XSS, Brute force attack, SQL injection) are now resolved.